Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 ### Idea 3 - Safe Keeper

 #### Product Description

-The Safe Keeper detects unauthorized access and activates the alarm.
+The **Safe Keeper** detects unauthorized access and activates the alarm by using the luminosity sensor, and can be activated by an LED button.
+- The user can activate the safe alarm by pressing the LED button
+- The screen will turn on and display a yellow color to indicate that it is armed
+- The user can proceed to lock the safe
+- If the safe is forced open without the combination, the Safe Keeper's luminosity sensor will sense the light and go into Alarm mode
+- The screen will flash in orange, and the microphone will play a lound alarm noise to alert nearby people

 #### Sensors/Components Used

-`luminosity sensor`, `LED button`, `screen`
+`luminosity sensor`, `LED button`, `screen`, `microphone`

 #### Sample Product Design